Agoric/documentation/main/guides/getting-started/start-a-project.md

 # Your First Agoric Dapp
-Getting your first Agoric dapp up and running!
+In these steps you will be getting your first Agoric dapp up and running!

 ![Your first Agoric dapp](./assets/045_small.png)